 - Analysis of living conditions, features, habits, and mindsets (e.g., media usage, activities in social media, living situation, family situation, interests and habits during leisure time, etc.)

-To achieve this, no new data will be collected, but rather existing data will be used as effectively as possible, and linked with each other.
-Subsequently, a small number of potential ways of accessing and addressing will be tested by way of a pilot study and simultaneously evaluated.
+To achieve this, no new data was collected, but rather existing data was used as effectively as possible, and linked with each other.
+Subsequently, a small number of potential ways of accessing and addressing was tested by way of a pilot study and simultaneously evaluated.